 In the 90’s she founded the company House of Dames to develop and produce original theater and film works.
 From 1998 to 2003, House of Dames produced over ten original pieces, including Invisible Ink, Before the Comet Comes, Rain City Rollers, and Djinn.

 “Each of writer-director Appino’s pieces has had its own singular style.
 But running through much of her original work, from the visually grand Djinn, to the more intimate Invisible Ink and Project X are currents of melancholy…humor, and a human-scale approach to epic subjects.”—The Seattle Times

-Appino has collaborated on her original work with a range of artists and composers, including Eyvind Kang, Robin Holcomb, Wayne Horvitz, and Philip Glass.
+Appino has collaborated with a range of artists and composers, including Eyvind Kang, Robin Holcomb, Tenzin Choegyal, Wayne Horvitz, and Philip Glass.
 Her directing credits include Robin Holcomb’s Silent Spring (Walker Center, Wexner, Flynn Center, Dance Theater Workshop).

-She currently has three performance projects in development: The White Lama, which explores the life and disappearance of Theos Casmiri Hamati Bernard, Transcontinental, a musical myth about two women in love at a 1932 roller derby contest and Archivist with Saori Tsukada.
+She currently has three projects in development: The White Lama, which explores the life and disappearance of Theos Casmiri Hamati Bernard, Transcontinental, a musical myth about two women in love at a 1932 roller derby contest and Archivist with Saori Tsukada.

-Her most recent project, Club Diamond (with Saori Tsukada) was selected for the Sundance TheatreMakers Residency and its Theatre Lab at MassMoCA.
+Her recent project, Club Diamond (with Saori Tsukada) was selected for the Sundance TheatreMakers Residency and its Theatre Lab at MassMoCA.
 Club Diamond premiered at the Under the Radar Festival at the Public Theater in New York City, and it played at the Days and Night Festival in Big Sur, California.